Pendulum Docs

 cargo build --release

-Connect to the relay chain using this link.
+Connect to the relay chain using link.
 Reserve a parachain slot for ID 2000 by clicking on the button "+ ParaId".

 # Generate a plain chain spec of your parachain